In this article…

 - slowing down a virus: data suggests elderberry can suppress viral activity

-- Discuss the factors involved when choosing a black elderberry brand.
+- Finally, we discuss the factors involved when choosing a black elderberry brand.

-Most people choose a pre-prepared syrup.
-However, if you want to avoid drinking syrup, you also have the option of taking a capsule or a gummy bear!
-At the end of this article, I go over these options in more detail.
+Most people choose a prepared syrup.
+However, if you want to avoid drinking syrup, you also have the option of taking a capsule or a gummy bear.

 Dried black elderberries